 Never install the sensor on the pump suction side in order to avoid the risk of low pressure, and thus damage to the liner.

-- Furthermore, install pulse dampers if reciprocating, diaphragm or peristaltic pumps are used. - Information on the liner's resistance to partial vacuum \rightarrow 🖺 117 - Information on the shock resistance of the measuring system \rightarrow 🖺 116 - Information on the vibration resistance of the measuring system $\rightarrow \blacksquare 116$
+- Furthermore, install pulse dampers if reciprocating, diaphragm or peristaltic pumps are used. - - For information on the vibration resistance of the measuring system $\rightarrow \triangleq 115$

 Vibrations